 VOLUNTEER BRAILLE SERVICES GOLDEN VALLEY, MINNESOTA www.vbsmn.org

 Certified Braillists use state-of-the-art braille translation software that we provide in order to produce braille on home computers or laptops.

-- We only ask that you use these skills to transcribe print materials into braille for our agency.
+We only ask that you use these skills to transcribe print materials into braille for our agency.

 Blind children who are mainstreamed in their schools must have their textbooks transcribed in braille.
 Blind adults, who are entering professional fields in greater numbers than ever, need math and science textbooks and other manuals in braille.

-You may also contact the instructor, Dan Gergen: firstname.lastname@example.org
+Information about the course can be obtained through email or by calling: Volunteer Braille Services (763) 544-2880 You may also contact the instructor, Dan Gergen: email@example.com

 No additional volunteer opportunities at this time.